Frequently Asked Questions

 What are your office hours?

-Portland Rolfing and Massage is open Monday through Friday from 10:30am to 3pm.
+Portland Rolfing and Massage is open Monday through Friday from 11am to 6pm and Sundays from 3:30pm to 5:30pm.

 What are your rates?